What is a SERP, and why do they matter?

 You may have reached page one, but there’s clearly a huge incentive to get to the top.

-In the last section, we mentioned that 88.7% of clicks go to page one results, but this doesn’t mean that 88.7% of all searches go to organic listings.
+In the last section, we mentioned that 95.1 percent of all searchers stay on page one results, but this doesn’t mean that 95.1 percent of all searches go to organic listings.

 What are the major obstacles to getting more organic traffic?

 Paid ads feature prominently in the SERPs, so it’s no surprise that they attract plenty of clicks.
-This traffic is significant, but it only actually makes up around 3.58% of all clicks.
+As for click-through rates, according to LocalIQ/Wordstream paid search benchmarks survey, they stand at 6.30 percent.

 Generally, there are three types of searches: informational, navigational, and transactional.
 Advertisers pay for every click and want a good return on their investment, so they tend to focus on transactional search terms with the highest buyer intent.